Black Hammer (comics): Colonel Weird and Little Andromeda

-Phase III

 Black Hammer: The End

-Lemire indicated in September 2021 that he had begun work of the third and final phase of Black Hammer when he posted an image on Instagram teasing Black Hammer: The End.
-Shortly after Lemire announced that he had entered into an exclusive deal with Image Comics in January 2022, he posted a newsletter explaining what this would mean for Black Hammer - that the deal had an exemption for all his Black Hammer work.
+In September 2021, Lemire posted an image on Instagram teasing Black Hammer: The End.
+After it was announced that he had entered into an exclusive deal with Image Comics, Lemire posted a newsletter explaining what this would mean for Black Hammer—that the deal had an exemption for all his Black Hammer work.
 However, he also mentioned that he was planning to bring Black Hammer to an end in 2023.
+He has since clarified that The End will wrap up all the storylines that have been building over the last few years, and will set the stage for a whole new era of Black Hammer stories in 2024 and beyond.

+Phase III

+Black Hammer: Spiral City

+In July 2024, Dark Horse Comics announced a new seven-issue miniseries, Black Hammer: Spiral City, the first in a new phase, written by Jeff Lemire and drawn by Teddy Kristiansen.
+The series debuted November 2024.

 Crossovers

-Beginning in July 2019, Dark Horse Comics and DC Comics released Hammer of Justice, a five-issue Black Hammer and Justice League crossover miniseries, written by Jeff Lemire and drawn by Michael Walsh.
+Beginning in July 2019, Dark Horse Comics and DC Comics released "Hammer of Justice," a five-issue Black Hammer and Justice League crossover miniseries, written by Jeff Lemire and drawn by Michael Walsh.
 In the initial announcement, Lemire assured readers he would keep Black Hammer character-driven and free of unnecessary tie-ins and events.
 "Hammer of Justice!" is not "a throwaway imaginary story" and will have lasting repercussions for future stories in continuity.

 As to the topic of further crossovers in future, Lemire said: "If there is a very good story to be told, I am open to it, but I doubt we will see many, or any, other crossovers in the future.
 This particular opportunity really worked and was a great once in a lifetime chance to tell a really fun story".
 He has mentioned that artist Dean Ormston would like to do a Hellboy crossover if Mike Mignola was interested.

 Future

 In his email newsletter, Lemire has spoken about a few upcoming titles that have yet to be formally announced.
 Dean Ormston will be drawing a Madame Dragonfly miniseries.
-Following Black Hammer: Reborn, Lemire said he aimed to bring the series back to one core Black Hammer book for a while.
+Following Black Hammer: The End, Lemire said he aimed to bring the series back to one core Black Hammer book for a while.

-Lemire's Tales from the Farm newsletter will be the home for several new Black Hammer short stories with various creators.

 Lemire has also mentioned he'd like to do a sequel to The Quantum Age called The Quantum World with artist Wilfredo Torres.
 He's also mentioned that he intends to come back to Black Hammer at some point after The End, when he's had a few years' break, to do a Golden Gail story.
+He has also mentioned wanting to do something special for the series' tenth anniversary.